abhishekpatilbtc/Flask-Python-SQL/README.md

    SQLite has been used as datastore for data imported using CSV as large as 2GB.
 All REST services are in app.py REST API calls will return JSON.

-   Server URL: The server will be locally hosted at http://127.0.0.1:5000
+   Server URL: The server will be locally hosted at http://127.0.0.1:5000 (the information will be available in terminal output as well)

 2. Resources used